- Approximate height: 20cm (8 inches)

 - Supplied in the 8cm pot we grow them in - for best results we recommend potting on using a 1 litre pot

 A British native species.
 This unusual-looking plant can be grown as a marginal around the edges of the pond with its foliage out of the water, or submerged in the pond as an oxygenator, or a mix of the two (partly submerged).
 It produces spires of dark-green foliage looking like miniature Christmas trees when growing above the water, while the underwater foliage is a lighter green with an attractive fluffy appearance.
 In strong sunlight the stems above water will often turn a pleasing red colour.
+Its rate of growth is medium to fast and it is easy to grow.

 It is more commonly known as 'Marestail' or 'Mare's Tail' , but we have found that when we use this name, people assume it is related to the invasive garden weeds known as horsetails or mare's tails, and it is no relation to these at all.